40 greatest engineers who made enormous impacts on the world

 20. James Watt perfected the steam engine

-Last, but by no means least, James Watt is definitely one of the greatest engineers of all time.
+James Watt is another of the greatest engineers of all time.
 He was a Scottish inventor, mechanical engineer, and chemist who improved on Thomas Newcomen's 1712 Newcomen steam engine.

 His Watt steam engine was fundamental to the changes brought by the Industrial Revolution in both his native Great Britain and the rest of the world.